 Georgia Medicare Optometry Services

-Vision impairment is one of the most common chronic conditions affecting older adults.
-Age-related cataracts, glaucoma, macular degeneration, and diabetic retinopathy collectively affect a substantial proportion of the Medicare population.
-Cataract surgery is among the most commonly performed Medicare surgical procedures.
-Despite these clinical realities, Medicare's coverage of routine eye care is one of the most narrowly bounded benefits in Part B, structured around the statutory exclusion of routine eye examinations and eyeglasses at Section 1862(a)(7) with specific exceptions for cataract surgery, glaucoma screening, and medical eye disease.
+Medicare pays for a Georgia beneficiary's cataract surgery, glaucoma treatment, and diabetic eye exams, but not the routine eye exam and glasses most people picture at the eye doctor.
+Knowing where that line falls is what separates a covered visit from a surprise bill, and it is the heart of how Georgia Medicare optometry services are paid for.
+Age-related cataracts, glaucoma, macular degeneration, and diabetic retinopathy affect a large share of the Medicare population, yet Medicare's coverage of routine eye care is one of the most narrowly bounded benefits in Part B, structured around the statutory exclusion of routine eye examinations and eyeglasses at Section 1862(a)(7) with specific exceptions for cataract surgery, glaucoma screening, and medical eye disease.

 The framework rests on five pillars of federal law.
 Section 1861(r)(4) of the Social Security Act recognizes doctors of optometry as Medicare physicians.
 The recognition was added by Section 9337 of the Omnibus Budget Reconciliation Act of 1986 (Public Law 99-509).
 Before OBRA 1986, optometrists were not Medicare-recognized physicians; ophthalmologists (M.D.s and D.O.s with ophthalmology training) were the only Medicare-recognized eye-care providers.
 The 1986 expansion reflected congressional recognition that optometrists could deliver many ocular services at lower cost than ophthalmologists, particularly for medical eye conditions within optometric scope.